Nimrod-F/incubator_openwhisk/README.md

 - To make use of all OpenWhisk features, you will need the OpenWhisk command line tool called `wsk` which you can download from https://s.apache.org/openwhisk-cli-download.
-Please refer to the [CLI configuration](./docs/cli.md) for additional details.
+Please refer to the [CLI configuration](./docs/cli.md) forF additional details.
 Typically you configure the CLI for Standalone OpenWhisk as follows:
 ```
 wsk property set \